pavanred/cinnamon_applet/README.md

 ###Todo

-* Add more sports Football, Cricket, Formula 1.
-And, more sports if reliable sources are found.
+* Add more sports if reliable sources are found.
 * Add short details for score updates.
 For e.g. Top scorers.
 * Provide a GUI for applet settings using <a href="http://www.pygtk.org/">PyGTK</a>